-¶251.
-2. Employees who enroll in the Blue Care POS Plan will also be enrolled in the City's integrated prescription drug program with co-payments of \$10 for generic drugs, \$20 for listed brand name drugs, and \$30 for non-listed brand name drugs, and required generic substitution, for a 30-day supply.
+- ¶243.
+1. Employees who enroll in the OAP will also be enrolled in the City's integrated prescription drug program with co-payments of \$10 for generic drugs, \$30 for listed brand name drugs, and \$45 for non-listed brand name drugs, and required generic substitution, for a 30-day supply.
 Mail order co-payments for a 90-day supply of maintenance medications are twice the co-pay for a 30-day supply.
-The annual maximum benefit is \$1,000.00.
-For non-participating pharmacies, the plan reimburses at 70%.

-¶252.
-3. Employees who enroll in Blue Care POE will also be enrolled in the City's integrated prescription drug program with co-payments of \$5 for generic drugs, \$10 for listed brand name drugs, and \$15 for non-listed brand name drugs, and required generic substitution, for a 30-day supply.
-Mail order co-payments for a 90-day supply of maintenance medications are twice the co-pay for a 30-day supply.
-The annual maximum benefit is \$1,000.00.
+Employees who enroll in the HDHP will also be enrolled in the City's integrated prescription drug program that will have co-payments after the deductible is satisfied.
+Applicable co-payments are \$10 for generic drugs, \$30 for listed brand name drugs, and \$45 for non-listed brand name drugs, and supply.
+Mail order co-payments for a 90-day supply of maintenance medications are twice the co-pay for a 30-day supply. - ¶244.
+If a plan participant uses a non-participating pharmacy, the claim is subject to the out-ofnetwork deductible and then the plan reimburses the participant at 70%.

-1253.
 Dental Plan

-¶254.
+- ¶245.
 Employees who enroll in one of the medical plans made available shall have the option to enroll in the dental coverage that is associated with each specific health plan.
-The dental coverage associated with the above referenced medical plans is the Anthem Full-Service Dental Plan and Dental Rider A (dependent child rider).
-The following shall apply to this plan:

-- 100% coverage for preventive services and 50% coverage for basic services. - A deductible of \$50, \$100, or \$150 respectively shall apply for individual, two person, or family coverage. - A calendar year maximum of \$1,000 per participant.
+The dental coverage associated with the above referenced medical plans is the Cigna Dental Plan.
+The following shall apply to this plan: - 100% coverage for preventive services and 50% coverage for basic services. - A deductible of \$50, \$100, or \$150 respectively shall apply for individual, two person, or family coverage. - A calendar year maximum of \$1,000 per participant. - ¶246.

-¶255.
 Dental coverage may not be elected independent of the City's medical coverages.

-¶256.
 Premium Cost Sharing

-¶257.
-Employee premium cost sharing (based on a City-wide experience rate) shall be by payroll deduction and shall be as follows:
+- ¶247.
+Employee premium cost sharing (based on a City-wide experience rate) shall be by payroll deduction and shall be as follows: - ¶248. a.

-¶258. a.
 Medical.
 Each employee shall pay the following portion of the premium or premium equivalent for the above medical plans for the coverage of the employee and their eligible dependents.
 For the purposes of the benefit plans set forth in this Article, "eligible dependent" shall be a spouse or child who meets the criteria set forth in the insurance carrier's plan description.
 Any employee who receives benefits for dependents who do not meet the requirements of Section 152 of the Internal Revenue Code shall be solely responsible for any resulting taxes and related charges, and shall hold the City harmless from any costs in connection with the provision of such benefits.